edgexfoundry/edgex-docs/docs_src/design/adr/0031-Reduce-Payload-Size-For-Device-Events.md

 Document any agreed upon important implementation detail, caveats, future considerations, remaining or deferred design issues.
 Document any part of the requirements not satisfied by the proposed design.
 -->
+With approvals from Corey Mutter, James Butcher, Melvin Sun, Chirantan Ghosh, Jieke Choo, and Jude Hung, ADR 0031 is now officially approved to implement.

 ## Other Related ADRs
 <!--